Everything you need to know about Hurricane Florence before it hits

 Where is Florence going to hit?

+The hurricane center's best guess was that Florence's eye would blow ashore as early as Friday afternoon around the North Carolina-South Carolina line.

-As of Wednesday afternoon, Florence was centered just over 400 miles southeast of Wilmington, North Carolina, moving northwestward, according to the NHC.
+As of Thursday morning, Florence was centered 170 miles east-southeast of Wilmington, North Carolina and about 220 miles east of Myrtle Beach, South Carolina, moving northwest at 12 mph.

-The storm has been taking unprecedented turns this week as it heads towards the East Coast.
-While it was primarily predicted to impact the North Carolina coast and then head upwards to Virginia, it’s now predicted to bend back going through the South Carolina state and heading towards Georgia.
+The storm has been taking unprecedented turns this week as it headed towards the East Coast.
+While it was primarily predicted to impact the North Carolina coast and then head upwards to Virginia, it’s now predicted to hover over the North and South Carolina coasts dumping water on both states.
+Then it is predicted to move up over the Appalachian Mountains.

 “This is going to make for horrible inland flooding across all of the Carolinas,” said WCNC Chief Meteorologist Brad Panovich.
 “If you live anywhere near water, you need to get inland.”